 If you’re looking for a simple pot roast recipe, this is a great one and that is both simple and delicious.
 For spices, it uses thyme, rosemary, salt and pepper.

-Meaning, you can be creative with the spices to make different variations of this meal.
-Try some different flavor combinations and let me know in the comments below which ones you like the best.
+However, you can definitely get creative with the spices to make different variations of this meal.

 10. Tomato and Melon Chicken Salad (So Zesty!)